-Sub-section 2 presents the results of monitoring of the NPDC's activities at each of the sites during the period under review, including scientific and technical data.
+Section 2 presents the results of monitoring during the period under review, including scientific and technical data.

-Sub-section 3 discusses the results, their interpretation, and their significance for the environment.
+Section 3 discusses the results, their interpretations, and their significance for the environment.

-Sub-section 4 presents recommendations to be implemented in the 2019-2020 monitoring year.
+Section 4 presents recommendations to be implemented in the 2020-2021 monitoring year.